 - You have to use a wallet in order to store data on the blockchain (example: MetaMask) that is cumbersome you can’t just interact with the blockchain without such utility.

 - Because of price volatility users are often discouraged to spend money to store big amounts of data on it because one day this crypto could go up and they would probably be disappointed because of it.

 - If you invest in it you can lose a lot of money if the price drops down or the blockchain project becomes valueless

 - You can lose your money instantly if someone steals your private key.
 Once the thief has your private key of your wallet/account and you do not react quickly in order to transfer your money to another secure account be prepared to say goodbye to your assets/ crypto money.

-- The blockchain is hard to use, it’s not user friendly yet. you have to first buy some crypto with Fiat money ($, eur …) then you would probably transfer it to some wallet since it’s not advisable to keep the money on the same place where you bought (possible hacks may occur), then you have to manage your passwords, plugins…
+- The blockchain is hard to use, it’s not user friendly.
+You have to first buy some crypto with Fiat money ($, eur, gbp …) then you would probably transfer it to some wallet since it’s not advisable to keep the money on the same place where you bought (possible hacks may occur), then you have to manage your passwords, plugins…

 - If you are not an IT guy most of the terms won’t be familiar to you, like hashing, miners, proof of work, proof of stake, nonce, hard fork, full node, light node, some protocol names, smart contracts etc. You would have to invest a decent amount of time to comprehend all of the above mentioned.
 Instead, a centralized system has some nice user interface and you interact with it quickly without worrying about its functionality